kubevirt/community/design-proposals/mass_machine_type_transition.md

 # Design
-Create a new virtctl command `virtctl update machine-types` that will allow the user to automatically update the machine type of any VMs with a machine type that is no longer supported.
-This command invokes a k8s `Job` that iterates through all VMs within a specified namespace (or all namespaces if none is specified), determines if the machine type is no longer supported, and updates it to the latest supported version.
-If the Job fails or is killed, it will be restarted with `restartPolicy=OnFailure` in the Job spec.
-The `restart-vm-required` label may then remain on a VM that has already been shut down, so the Job will first check VMs with the label and confirm if the machine types have been updated.
+Create a new virtctl command `virtctl update machine-types` that will allow the user to automatically update the machine type of any VMs with a machine type that matches the machine type regex provided by the user.
+This command invokes a Kubernetes `Job` that iterates through all VMs within a specified namespace (or all namespaces if none is specified), and if the machine type matches the regex, it removes the machine type field.
+Removing the machine type means that the next time that VM is started/restarted, its machine type will automatically be populated with the default machine type stored in the Kubevirt CR, which will always be a supported machine type.
-If they have, then the label will be removed, but if not, the label will remain and the VM will continue to be tracked until it is restarted and its machine type is updated.
-Both the minimum supported machine type and the target machine type will be determined (retrieved) and configured internally when the command is invoked, and these values will automatically be updated as future versions are released and more machine types are deprecated upon these releases.

-If the VM is running, the update will not take effect until it is restarted, so the label `restart-vm-required` will be applied to the VM until the VMI is removed (indicating the VM has been stopped), upon which the label will be cleared after verifying that its machine type has been successfully updated.
+If the VM is running, the update will not take effect until it is restarted, so the label `restart-vm-required` will be applied to the VM until the VMI is removed (indicating the VM has been stopped); when the job detects the VMI removal, after verifying that its machine type has been successfully updated in VM spec, it will automatically clear the `restart-vm-required` label from the VM.
 The job will only terminate once all `restart-vm-required` labels have been cleared.
 By default, the user must handle stopping/restarting the labelled VMs manually.
 This is to allow the user to safely update the machine types of their VMs at a time they choose